 I’ve got a long stopover in Singapore and am wondering what can I visit in just 24 hours?

-Singapore, located just off southern Malaysia, is dinky enough to explore in a day.
+Singapore, located just off southern Malaysia, is an island nation, and the highlights can be explored in a day.
 To give you some perspective, London is twice as big and Hong Kong almost a third bigger.
 So anyone with a longish stopover can enjoy the warm and often balmy weather and get around easily on their brilliant public transport.

 If your flight arrives in the late afternoon (most do) then start at the Supertree Grove planted outside the Gardens by the Bay conservatories.
 You’ll be treated to a free light show which starts at 7:45.